-- Unmatched Availability and Security
+- Unmatched availability and security

 The Enterprise Linux Server is based on the IBM System z server technology, which is considered by many industry experts to be the most available and secure server in the marketplace.
 The Enterprise Linux Server is designed to avoid or recover from failures for extremely high levels of business availability, even as a single server instance.
-In addition, the latest virtualization software version allows for nondisruptive Live Guest Relocation, avoiding planned software and server outages.
+In addition, the virtualization software allows for nondisruptive Live Guest Relocation, avoiding planned software and server outages.

 Availability in an Enterprise Linux Server goes far beyond the server hardware.
 The availability design point focuses as well on the applications, which results in an integrated environment where hardware, firmware, virtualization software, Linux and middleware work in concert to provide application and data availability and security.